 What is the Macular Pigment?

-The macular pigment gives the macula it’s yellow colour and is where the three carotenoids (Lutein, Meso-Zeaxanthin and Zeaxanthin) build up, protecting your eyes from harmful blue light.
+The protective macular pigment gives the macula it’s yellow colour and is where the three carotenoids (Lutein, Meso-Zeaxanthin and Zeaxanthin) build up, protecting your eyes from harmful blue light.

 As we age, the macula is more vulnerable to oxidative stress and is therefore more easily damaged – similar to the way our skin wrinkles as it ages.
 That is why the macular pigment is so important.
-This yellow pigment, made of Lutein, Zeaxanthin and Meso-Zeaxanthin, can protect the macula against oxidative damage.
+This yellow protective pigment, made of Lutein, Zeaxanthin and Meso-Zeaxanthin, can protect the macula against oxidative damage.
 In other words, the macular pigment acts like a powerful natural sunblock, filtering light inside the eyes and protecting your retina from damage.

 - Straight lines may appear wavy (lamp posts, lines on the road or even sentences on a page can appear distorted)